previous named GLOBAL COMMUNITY DIALOGUE

 At the crux of the matter, what are the roles—of the group and of the individuals—who form this interdisciplinary, intercultural, interracial, ‘inter-everything-else’ global community?

-The Global Community Dialogue (GCD) is an attempt to respond to these questions.
+The Global Inclusion Dialogue (GID) is an attempt to respond to these questions.
 It is a collection of mediators, facilitators, practitioners, advocates, students, teachers, writers, philosophers, and otherwise thinkers dispersed across the world, who meet annually in a secluded setting and in a previously unvisited country.
 At each annual meeting, or dialogue, participants consider the above questions and all their related topics, and as they are influenced by context of each host country.

-Ultimately, the GCD aims to explore the workings, boundaries, effects, and potential of diversity, leadership, and change, and how they impact communities on a global scale.
+Ultimately, the GID aims to explore the workings, boundaries, effects, and potential of diversity, leadership, and change, and how they impact communities on a global scale.
 There is no hidden or specific agenda beyond increasing tolerance, understanding, and peace.